dacr/code-examples-manager/README.md

   - with linux command : `uuidgen`
   - with [scala-cli][scl] : `scala-cli https://gist.github.com/dacr/87c9636a6d25787d7c274b036d2a8aad`
   - with [ammonite][amm] : `amm -c 'println(java.util.UUID.randomUUID.toString)'`
+- **`attachments`** : List of secondary files (comma separated) which must be published with the current one
+  - must be placed in the same directory in your local storage
+  - secondary files do not require any headers
 - **`created-on`** : The ISO8601 date when this example has been created.
 Generated using such commands :
   - with linux command : `date -u +"%Y-%m-%dT%H:%M:%S.%3NZ"`
   - with [scala-cli][scl] : `scala-cli https://gist.github.com/dacr/4298fce08e12ba76ab91e9766be52acb`